roberthenley/flutter_development_roadmap/index.md

 Over time, I found that I had my own ideas about the topic.
 So here is my version of a Flutter development roadmap.
 It is more detailed than the original, and at least as subjective.
 Please note that there is no one true path to learn Flutter, and I'm not following this roadmap in linear order myself -- I've skipped around it as various courses and activities filled in gaps.
 But it serves to keep me oriented as I progress, knowing what I know and what I've yet to learn.
 I hope it can help you find your own way.

+If you want to track your progress, I've created a [Flutter Development Study Checklist](https://docs.google.com/spreadsheets/d/1guOBy3n8n1-b8ro-xF3OfO-fn-oJGTaZlf0lC6_176w/edit?usp=sharing).
+This spreadsheet allows you to check off study topics and to rate your level of knowledge in each topic.
+Use `File > Make a copy` to fill in your progress.

 ## Getting Started